-- Comprehend the basic principles, practices, and instruments of international law - Evaluate the strengths and weaknesses of the international law process
+- Comprehend the basic principles, practices, and instruments of international law - Evaluate the strengths and weaknesses of the international law process - Assess the effectiveness of international law in today's global system

 1 Drop by anytime within this time; no appointment is necessary and students are received on a first-come, first-served basis.
 Everyone should plan to come to office hours at least once during the semester!
 Please note that office hours may change some weeks due to faculty meetings and other conflicting obligations.
 Email is always the best way to get ahold of me, but please allow up to 48 hours for a response.